jaheis/session_2/README.md

 # session_2
-Materials for Data Manipulaiton in R
+Materials for Data Manipulation in R